Battle of Paštrik

-The Battle of Pashtrik (Битка на Паштрику, Beteja e Pashtrikut) was a two-week confrontation between the KLA with NATO's support against the Federal Republic of Yugoslavia in 1999, during the Kosovo War.
+The Battle of Paštrik (Битка на Паштрику, Beteja e Pashtrikut) was a two-week confrontation between the KLA with NATO's support against the Federal Republic of Yugoslavia in 1999, during the Kosovo War.
 The official goal of the KLA was to seize the border between Albania and Kosovo, and eliminate the Yugoslav units there.
-The offensive was codenamed Operation Arrow (Operacionit Shigjeta) by the KLA.
+The offensive was codenamed Operation Arrow (Operacioni Shigjeta) by the KLA.

 KLA fighters managed to seize Mount Pashtrik, its northern slopes and the village of Milaj, on the northern bank of the White Drin by the end of May.
-In spite of heavy NATO air support, which included the use of USAF B-52 bombers, the Yugoslav Army held the line on the White Drin, where they build temporary bridges to maintain their supply lines open, supported by heavy mortars and artillery.
+In spite of heavy NATO air support, which included the use of USAF B-52 bombers, the Yugoslav Army held the line on the White Drin, where they built temporary bridges to maintain their supply lines open, supported by heavy mortars and artillery.
 The KLA took over the villages of Planeja, Bucare and Ljumbarda and a stretch of the border area northwest of Prizren, but was unable to make further gains by the time of the Kumanovo Agreement on 9 June, which resulted in Yugoslav troops withdrawing from Kosovo.